dman4703/cs4641-131-project/docs/index.md

     - Price band: $10–$100, so we can buy multiple lots without over-allocating capital.
     - Liquidity: high average volume and tight bid-ask spreads to keep costs low.
     - Volatility: moderate intraday range.
 2. **Data window.** Regular hours, excluding the first and last five minutes.
 We remove duplicates, halts, and out‑of‑order samples.
-We will collect data over 5 days.
 3. **Bar construction.** Aggregate ticks into volume or dollar bars to normalize information content.
 4. **Feature engineering.** VWAP distance (expressed as a z-score), Bollinger position, short‑term momentum, relative volume, time‑of‑day, and a five‑minute recent trading context feature.
 5. **Normalization.** Standardize per asset and per session for comparability.